Qiskit/qiskit-metapackage/docs/aqua/circuit_collection.rst

     arbitrary number of control qubits.
 The MCR operations take one rotation angle as input parameter.
 The ``mcry`` gate supports two modes of
     operation: *basic* and *noancilla*.
 Mode *basic* takes an additional ancillary register to perform the rotation.
-See :ref:`mct` for more information.
+See :ref:`mct gate <mct>` for more information.
 In mode *noancilla* no ancillary qubits are needed.
 This is the standard mode for ``mcrx`` and ``mcrz`` gates.
 It is efficiently implemented by using a grey code sequence for up to 8 control qubits.
 For larger number of controls this implementation gets very inefficient.

     Aqua's ``mcrx``, ``mcry``, and ``mcrz`` operations can be invoked from a ``QuantumCircuit`` object and expect a list ``control_qubits`` of control